 Research information – There are so many ideas on LinkedIn.
 I use the search feature in my groups to find more information about a subject.
 If there’s a particular person who is an expert on that subject, I’ll ask to connect with them.

 Learn – I am and will always be an avid student.
 Recently, I’ve gotten more interested in leadership and how one becomes a good leader.
 I find great information on LinkedIn on this subject and am following several influencers, such as Richard Branson and Bill Gates, who I think have some really wonderful advice.

 I wish LinkedIn had been around when I first started my job search.
 It definitely would have made connecting with people much easier.
 The great news is I have LinkedIn now and through my connections and our shared information, my future adventures are waiting!

 Editor’s Note: This story was originally posted on Kristina’s profile via LinkedIn’s publishing platform as part of our Picture Yourself campaign.
-If LinkedIn has helped you transform your career or business, please share your story with us.
+If LinkedIn has helped you transform your career or business, please share your story with us or write a post on LinkedIn with the hashtag #MyLinkedInStory.
 For more inspiration, check out more success stories.